tillson/git-hound/README.md

 🚀 New in v3.0.0!
 Try the GitHound Web Dashboard
 Visualize and manage your search results in real-time with the new GitHound Explore dashboard.
 Get started now for free at https://githoundexplore.com or by using the `--dashboard` flag.
+Keep in mind you can still use GitHound without the dashboard.